-Our Approach to Teenage Acne at Dermatology Associates of Plymouth Meeting
+Our Approach to Psoriasis Treatment at Dermatology Associates of Plymouth Meeting

 Psoriasis is a persistent and debilitating skin disease that appears in the form of inflamed, thickened red areas of the skin that are itchy and scaly.
 It is a common skin condition that speeds up the life cycle of skin cells, causing them to build up rapidly on the surface of the skin.
 There are several different types of psoriasis, and while there is no cure, chronic symptoms are manageable.

 The physicians of Dermatology Associates of Plymouth Meeting, P.C. are psoriasis experts and have developed innovative treatment plans for patients suffering from psoriasis symptoms.
 We understand how frustrating and debilitating psoriasis can be, which is why we work hard to find treatments and remedies that work for each individual patient.
 What works for one patient may not be effective for another, and thanks to new medications and treatments for psoriasis, we’re able to help find relief for more patients now than ever before.

 Lifestyle Choices and Triggers

 With more than three million cases diagnosed in the United States each year, Psoriasis is a prevalent condition which affects skin, nails and joints.
 Doctors are unsure of its cause however; several risk factors could make one person more likely to get it than others.
 Ultimately, your DNA is the culprit behind your psoriasis—the genes that control your immune system promote inflammation and turn skin cells on overdrive as an autoimmune response, rather than protecting your body from invaders.